Marx314/csgames_2017_ai/readme/readme-en.md

 - Please make sure your code work on ubuntu 16.04 with official packages
 - 10% of the score is given if you provide a bash script "run.sh" that start your AI.
 - 90% of the score is given by your ranking of the round robin.
+- This part of AI worth 4% of the global score

 ---